 mean(ds)but notice that as soon as you type

-me, Visual Studio IntelliSense will provide auto-completion options as shown below.
+me, Visual Studio IntelliSense provides auto-completion options.
 When the completion you want is selected in the list, press Tab to insert it; you can change the selection with the arrow keys or the mouse.

 mean, type the opening parenthesis